yuxiangh/Hierarchical-LDA-Topic-Modeling/README.md

 # Run programs on Command line
-four parameters need to be wrote in the command line:
+four parameters need to be set up after programs running:
 1. Json line path which includes all the single json files
 2. Lexicon json path
 3. Id path in the single json files.